OBOAcademy/obook/docs/howto/edit-in-protege.md

 ![](https://lh4.googleusercontent.com/TP0O04TD6kN1rEn1EM1GcXoWJGz-EsFNihzHSOQi-Q4tq65f1Qpd66ItPFVqn6SuQhDge5PSbiXGz2XwoykEYKxe6f3wwCN0j70bNv3WArJE_wOZSjeMNokuLVEx0r9Odbh0rG9L)

-Definitions in Mondo should have a 'database cross reference' (dbxref), which is a reference to the definition source, such as a paper from the primary literature or another database.
+Definitions in OBO ontologies should have a 'database cross reference' (dbxref), which is a reference to the definition source, such as a paper from the primary literature or another database.
 For references to papers, we cross reference the PubMed Identifier in the format, PMID:XXXXXXXX.
 (Note, no space)

 To add a dbxref to the definition:

--   Click the @ symbol next to the definition
+1. Click the @ symbol next to the definition
--   Click the + button next in the pop-up window
+1. Click the + button next in the pop-up window
--   Scroll up on the left hand side until you find 'database_cross_reference', and click it
+1. Scroll up on the left hand side until you find 'database_cross_reference', and click it
--   Add the PMID in the editing box (PMID:25527564). _Note: the PMID should not have any spaces)
+1. Add the PMID in the editing box (PMID:25527564). _Note: the PMID should not have any spaces)
--   Click OK
+1. Click OK
--   Add the additional dbxref: GARD:0013029
+1. Add the additional dbxref (i.e., adding GARD:0013029)
--   The dbxrefs should appear as below.
+1. The dbxrefs should appear as below.

 ![](https://lh6.googleusercontent.com/l589uvv3OKKxrabrqKQdL-NF6PfKi_mSfaz-xk--59WtSD15VOy9CQVZXdE0SHl6ZA761zv9G0UULHF5EKRfMToX2F0kqrwuGbjdnzVV3JRRJbb2l40UjOLeXi-7aM_TBkCSkN3L)